-- The person concerned will be advised of the receipt of a report and of the CMT's knowledge of any related disciplinary hearings or legal and /or employment proceedings.
+- The person concerned will be advised of the receipt of a report and of the CMT's knowledge of any related disciplinary hearings or legal proceedings.
 The CMT will inform in writing whether it has decided to temporarily suspend the individual pending further inquiries and the CMT will inform the area/club/affiliated organisation as necessary. - The person concerned will be asked to provide a written explanation supported, if he or she wishes, by further representations, references or testimonials from those whose knowledge of the person is relevant.

-All reports will be presented to a panel comprising of not less than three people.
+All reports will be presented to the panel.